-Part 1:

-Short read genomics: Introduction
+Part 1: Short Read Genomics: An Introduction

-Introduction
+1. Introduction

-Welcome to the Genomics workshop.
-Generating reams of data in Biology is easy these days.
+Welcome to the Genomics tutorial.
+Generating large amounts of data in Biology is easy these days.
 In little more than a fortnight we can generate more data than the entire human genome project generated in over a decade of work.
 Making biological sense out of that data, understanding its limitations and how the analysis algorithms work is now the major challenge for researchers.
 The aim of this workshop is to take you through an example project.
 On the way you will learn how to evaluate the quality of data as provided by a sequencing facility, how to align the data against a known and annotated reference genome and how to perform a de-novo assembly.
 In addition you will also learn how to compare results between different samples.

-This workshop is broken into 5 parts.
+This workshop is broken into 4 parts.
 You should feel free to take as long as you like on each part.
 It is much more important that you have a thorough understanding of each part, rather than try to race through the entire workshop.

-The five parts are:
+The four parts are:

-- 1. Introduction
+- 1. Short Read Introduction

 - 2. Remapping a strain of E.coli to a reference sequence

 - 3. Assembly of unmapped reads

 - 4. Complete de-novo assembly of all reads

-- 5. Repeating parts 3-5 on strains of Vibrio parahaemolyticus and comparing them

-For this first workshop we will assume little background knowledge, save a basic familiarity with the Linux operating system and the Amazon cloud.
+For this tutorial we will assume little background knowledge, save a basic familiarity with the Linux operating system and the cloud.
 We will cover the basics of how genomic DNA libraries are generated and sequenced, and the principles behind short read paired-end sequencing.
 We will look at why data can vary in quality, why adaptor sequences need to be filtered out and how to quality control data.
+You may well do similar tasks in other tutorials at this workshop, especially quality control and assembly techniques, this is good practise!

-In the second part we will take the plunge and align the filtered reads to a reference genome, call variants and compare them against the published genome to identify missing, truncated or altered genes.
+Then we will take the plunge and align the filtered reads to a reference genome, call variants and compare them against the published genome to identify missing, truncated or altered genes.
 This will involve the use of a publicly available set of bacterial E.coli Illumina reads and reference genome.

 In parts 3 and 4 we will look at how one can identify novel sequences which are not present in the reference genome.
-In part 5, you will be asked to repeat the steps 2, 3 and 4 on other data sets and to compare the results.